James Bartley

 James Bartley (1870–1909) is the central figure in a late nineteenth-century story according to which he was swallowed whole by a sperm whale.
 He was found still living days later in the stomach of the whale, which was dead from harpooning.

-The story originated of an anonymous form, began to appear in American newspapers.
+The story first appeared in anonymous form in American newspapers.
 The anonymous article appeared in the St. Louis Globe Democrat of Saint Louis, Missouri, then the note appeared in other newspapers with the title "A Modern Jonah" or something similar in multiple newspapers.

-The news spread beyond the ocean in articles as "Man in a Whale's Stomach.
-"Rescue of a Modern Jonah" in page 8 of the August 22, 1891, issue of the Yarmouth Mercury newspaper of Great Yarmouth in England.
+The story was later reprinted in international newspapers, such as the Yarmouth Mercury in England, Great Yarmouth, on August 22, 1891, under headlines like ‘Man in a Whale’s Stomach’ and ‘Rescue of a Modern Jonah’.

 Story

-The story, as reported, is that during a whaling expedition off the Falkland Islands, Bartley's boat was attacked by the whale and he landed inside the whale's mouth.
-He survived the ordeal and was carved out of the stomach by his peers when they, not knowing he was inside, caught and began skinning the whale, because the hot weather otherwise would have rotted the whale meat.
+The story, as reported, is that during a whaling expedition off the Falkland Islands, Bartley’s boat was attacked by a whale, and he was said to have ended up in the whale’s mouth.
+The story claimed that he survived and was discovered in the whale’s stomach by his crewmates when they, not knowing he was inside, caught and began skinning the whale, because the hot weather otherwise would have rotted the whale meat.
 It was said that Bartley was inside the whale for 36 hours, that his skin had been bleached by the gastric juices, and that he was blind the rest of his life.
 In some accounts, however, he was supposed to have returned to work within three weeks.
 He died 18 years later and his tombstone in Gloucester says "James Bartley – a modern day Jonah."

 In 1896, an article titled "A Modern Jonah Proves his Story" was published in the New York World; it quoted a brief portion of this story, as told by Rev. William Justin Harsha, along with some initial observations.
 This was followed about a week later by another article that briefly summarised some responses from readers, followed by a third article by William L. Stone, who related a similar story involving a massive "man-eating shark".

 The French scientist De Parville published a report of the alleged incident in the Paris Journal des Débats in 1914.